A library collection hosted by CPIR

 - How parent involvement impacts student achievement

-- Early educational experiences of Native parents
+- Early educational experiences of American Indian and Alaska Native parents

-- Present-day educational experiences of Native parents
+- Present-day educational experiences of AI/AN parents

 - Benefits of family engagement in education

 - Value of connecting with Native parents and overcoming historical barriers